-of administration and £587 is profit to the Home Office68.
-The number of Londoners gaining British citizenship has halved - from four per cent of non-nationals in 2009 to two per cent as of 201669.
+British citizen.
+Much of this fee is profit: £386 of the citizenship fee for children is the cost of administration and £587 is profit to the Home Office.
+The number of Londoners gaining British citizenship has halved - from four per cent of non-nationals in 2009 to two per cent as of 2016.